 What’s the budget I’m working with?

 Just like with any other purchase, staying within a budget becomes difficult when you have a lot of choices.
 We tend to go for the best of the best and our knife purchase may end up affecting our monthly budget.
 Although I agree that one should always buy quality when it comes to knives, the hardest part is to get something you can afford.
 There are knives at every price, regardless if you plan to use them for wilderness survival or urban exploring.

 Not to mention it that if you go over your budget and spend a lot of money when buying a knife, you will not have the heart to use it as a tool when needed.
 Some people treat their knives like trophies because they won’t be able to replace them if they break.
 Don’t follow this path and stay within your budget when buying a knife for your survival needs.

 Is my knife up for the task?

-Buying something we really need or want can often trigger an emotional response and we end up buying a knife that we don’t actually need.
-This is the trap of the “want versus need” and most people will become in love with the form or design of the knife, instead of focusing on the knife’s function.
+Buying something we really need or want can often trigger an emotional response.
+We often end up buying a knife that we don’t actually need.
+This is the trap of the “want versus need”.
+Most people will become in love with the form or design of the knife, instead of focusing on the knife’s function.
 Before you make a purchase and go for the Rambo knife, think about if that particular knife is actually what you need.
-If you want to use it for self-defense, go with a double-edge dagger and if you need to use it for wilderness survival go with a sturdy bushcraft knife that you can be used for batoning.
+If you want to use it for self-defense, go with a double-edge dagger.
+However, if you need to use it for wilderness survival go with a sturdy bushcraft knife that you can be used for batoning.
 Buying a knife just because it looks good should not be one of your selection criteria.